Rushin' Ballet

 - Darla Hood

-if this isn't her in the film, her photo is still shown during the opening credits.
+her in the film, her photo is still shown during the opening credits.
+It seems likely that footage was shot of this tapdancing routine but cut from the finished film.

 - other kids

-(2.)
-The tapdancing boy, who's seen from the back as he exits the stage.
+- Bit part.
+There's a tapdancing boy who's seen from the back as he exits the stage.
+Also, Maltin & Bann list Maria Ayres, but I'm not familiar with her.

-(4.)
-Numerous kids shown in photos on the wall of the dressing room.
+- A photo of Baby Patsy May is shown during the opening titles.
+Also, numerous kids are shown in photos on the wall of the dressing room.

 the animals: